1,359 undergraduate students, 44% male, 56% female; 42 states, 40 countries.

 Accounting, Art and Illustration, Biblical and Theological Studies, Biochemistry, Biology, Business Administration, Chemistry, Child and Family Studies, Communication, Construction Management, Digital Media Arts, Early Childhood Education, Engineering, English, English, Education, Exercise Studies, Family and Human Services, Graphic and Web Design, History, Intercultural Studies, Interdisciplinary Studies, International Business, Management, Marketing, Mathematics, Mathematics Education, Music-Applied, Music-General, Music Education, Outdoor Leadership Ministries, Philosophy, Photography, Political Science, Psychology, Renewable Energy, Social Studies Education, Spanish, Sports Medicine, Worship Arts, Youth And Worship Ministries, Youth Ministries, Undecided

-U.S. News & World Report’s-ranked first in the southern region
+U.S. News & World Report’s-ranked first in the Southern Region and on the Best Value list.

 SIFE team tied for fifth place in the nation at the 2010 national convention